Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Justin, this is Rob.
 Let me take a stab at that.
 And, as you know, we don't give specific precise guidance by commodity for the year, but I would just – as it relates to Coal.
 I would just remind you of some of the comments that Beth made earlier, and that is it feels stable to us.
 The things to watch in Coal, as always, will largely be what's happening with gas prices and what's happening with weather.
 That will dictate from quarter to quarter what's actually happening with volume.

 The other thing we did point out is that we do have an easier comp as we head into the second quarter as it relates to our overall volumes, including Coal, and if you look at our last year numbers, that kind of flips later in the year, the third quarter gets a little more challenging.
 So, I think I would expect, all things being constant, that you'll see some changes from quarter-to-quarter as it relates to year-over-year volume growth in the Coal line.
-Again, comps are easier in the second quarter and get challenged in the third quarter and it feels like a stable environment for us.
+Again, comps are easier in the second quarter and get challenged in the third quarter, and it feels like a stable environment for us.

 Justin Long - Stephens, Inc.